6 New Year’s Resolutions to Improve Waste Management and Compliance

 Resolution #1: Education and Training

-Ensure that every staff member can identify the difference between clinical waste, cytotoxic waste, and 'other' waste streams.
+Ensure that every staff member can identify the difference between clinical waste and non-clinical waste.
 Clinical waste is the term used to describe waste produced from healthcare and similar activities that may pose a risk of infection to any person coming in contact with it.
-Cytotoxic wastes are defined as waste consisting of, (A) a cytotoxic drug (B) a medicinal chemical, or waste containing a waste listed in (a) or (b) including waste that is tubing, tissues, needles, gloves, vials, preparation materials, ampoules, cleaning materials and personal protective equipment.
-Every employee should be aware of and understand specific state laws and definitions for different waste streams..
+Non-clinical wastes are those that are non-infectious and do not contain any pharmaceutical or chemical substances.
+Non-clinical wastes are also non-hazardous.
+Every employee should be aware of and understand specific state laws and definitions for different waste streams.

 Resolution #2: Waste Segregation and Minimisation

 Take steps to minimise the volume of waste produced by your facility.
 This means proper identification of waste streams by following approved (and compliant) methods of handling and disposing of each.
 Be aware that any time waste streams are mixed, that waste must be treated at its highest level of danger.
-For example, if even one piece of clinical waste ends up in a non-clinical waste bin or trashcan, that entire contents of that bin or trashcan must be disposed of as clinical waste.
+For example, if even one piece of clinical waste ends up in a non-clinical waste bin, that entire contents of that bin must be disposed of as clinical waste.
 As a general rule, the greater the risk associated with the waste, the higher the disposal costs.

 Resolution #3: Adopt Sustainable Waste Containers

-If your facility is not doing it already, opt for recyclable or reusable waste containers to handle a variety of waste streams in your environment.
-Colour-coded recyclable and/or reusable containers in medical scenarios are an excellent way to not only save money, but to maintain compliance.
+If your facility is not doing it already, opt for reusable waste containers to handle a variety of waste streams in your environment.
+Reusable containers have been clinically proven to reduce a healthcare settings global warming potential.
+Colour-coded containers in medical scenarios are an excellent way to not only save money, but to maintain compliance.
 Doing so is also beneficial to the environment and reduces potential for contamination with other waste streams or to those handling such waste.

 Resolution #4: Prepare for the Worst